Canon G3 X versus Canon G7 X Mark II

 The physical size and weight of the Canon G3 X and the Canon G7 X Mark II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G3X – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (32 percent) than the Canon G3 X. Moreover, the G7X Mark II is substantially lighter (56 percent) than the G3X.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (32 percent) than the Canon G3 X. Moreover, the G7X Mark II is substantially lighter (56 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.